intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     cp -r ../.././../scripts/password/ .
     ```
 2. Prepare the data
-   To train a model with ppml in analytics zoo and bigdl, you need to prepare the data first.
+   To train a model with ppml in bigdl, you need to prepare the data first.
 The Docker image is taking lenet and mnist as example. <br>
    You can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Unzip all the files and put them in one folder(e.g. mnist). <br>
    There are four files. **train-images-idx3-ubyte** contains train images, **train-labels-idx1-ubyte** is train label file, **t10k-images-idx3-ubyte** has validation images    and **t10k-labels-idx1-ubyte** contains validation labels.
 For more detail, please refer to the download page. <br>
    After you decompress the gzip files, these files may be renamed by some decompress tools, e.g. **train-images-idx3-ubyte** is renamed to **train-images.idx3-ubyte**.
 Please change the name back before you run the example.  <br>